bisos-pip/graphviz-cs/py3/README.rst

 bisos.graphviz ()

-bisos.graphviz is a python package that uses the PyCS-Framework for NOTYET.
+bisos.graphviz is a python package that uses the PyCS-Framework for processing graphviz specifications in python.
 It is a BISOS-Capability and a Standalone-BISOS-Package.

 *bisos.graphviz* is based on PyCS-Foundation and can be used both as a Command and as a Service (invoke/perform model of remote operations)